tumblr tracker

-Hanauma Bay snorkeling is one of the most popular Oahu attractions and activates on the island.
-There is a beautiful expansive beach to relax on, but it's really about the marine life nature preserve sanctuary, and the amazing snorkeling experience that this special place provides!
-With over 450 different Hawaiian fish species lurking about the shallow coral reefs, it is easy to see why this Oahu Beach holds its fame!
+Hanauma Bay is one of the most popular Oahu attractions and snorkeling activates on the island.
+There is a nice expansive beach to relax on, but it's really all about the marine life nature preserve sanctuary and the amazing snorkeling experience that this special place provides!
+With over 450 different Hawaiian fish species lurking about the shallow coral reefs, it is easy to see why this Oahu Beach is so famous!

 Snorkeling Around the Reef